Key facts

 A strong focus of the course is professional development through practical experience.
 In particular, the course’s new work-integrated learning elective allows you to undertake 150 hours of valuable industry experience.
 This can be an agency-based work placement with one of our many industry partners, or agency-sponsored work based at the Deakin Freelancing Hub.
 These projects give you the chance to develop and apply your new skills in real-world contexts.
 They also allow you to work alongside leading health promotion practitioners and build professional networks that unlock new career pathways.

 Our academics are renowned for their contributions to social and environmental justice, equity and the promotion of community wellbeing.
 Their project work and research feed into the course, ensuring content is authentic, relevant and responsive to the needs of an evolving sector.
 There are also opportunities for students to join academics and their colleagues on projects that address current health issues of global importance.
-We have academics embedded in many renowned healthcare organisations, institutes and health and environmental settings across many different roles, so you’ll have access to the perfect mentor no matter your interests and career aspirations.
+We have academics embedded in many renowned healthcare organisations, institutes and health and environmental settings across many different roles, so you will have access to the perfect mentor no matter your interests and career aspirations.

 Course structure

-Students are required to meet the University's academic progress and conduct requirements.
-Click here for more information.
+All students are required to meet the University's academic progress and conduct requirements.

 Core units